 Type Of Mattress

 The type of mattress is also important.
-Although some people may not be too interested in whether it is made of springs or foam, it can have a massive effect on price, comfort and longevity.
-This is an extensive topic, but essentially the main materials that you’ll encounter in the UK mattress market in 2019 are pocket sprung, memory foam, or a combination of both which would mean it’s a hybrid.
+Although some people may not be too interested in whether it is made of springs or foam, it can have a massive effect on price, comfort, and longevity.
+This is an extensive topic, but essentially the main materials that you’ll encounter in the UK mattress market in 2021 are pocket sprung, memory foam, or a combination of both which would mean it’s a hybrid.
+Latex is also becoming more widespread in the UK, but is still very expensive and not as easily available in comparison to the US market.
 There are also inflatable air mattresses which have become quite popular in recent times for both temporary and permanent usage.

 Another factor to consider which falls under the wing of type is whether it’s a flip or non-flip mattress.
 Essentially this is something that people who are used to flipping old spring mattresses in the past should be concerned with.
 Not all mattresses nowadays can be flipped for even wear and tear.
 Check our article on one sided vs. two sided mattresses for more information on this topic.